ntlewis/ntlewis.github.io/publications.md

 ### Conference Presentations / Posters

 #### 2020
 **Lewis, N. T.**, G. J. Colyer, and P. L. Read.
+The dependence of global and local metrics of super-rotation on planetary rotation rate.
+EGU General Assembly, Vienna, Austria, 2020.

+**Lewis, N. T.**, G. J. Colyer, and P. L. Read.
 The dependence of global super-rotation on planetary rotation rate.
 The Dynamics of Rotating Fluids, London, United Kingdom, 2020.
 (Presentation)

 #### 2019